-- Access and opportunities are provided regularly for students with and without intellectual disabilities to participate together in sports and other engagement activities. - Academic and non-academic activities are often connected, and the relevancy of their connectedness is highlighted. - Various school and community programs (e.g., Young Athletes, Unified Sports, Unified Clubs, Honor Society, Student Council) are coordinated for consistency in developing each student's potential. - School leaders can articulate and point to programs that build inclusiveness in their school or district. - School leaders create an inclusive culture, showcasing the work and achievements of all, creating unified programs, and eliminating boundaries between students.
+- Access and opportunities are provided regularly for students with and without intellectual disabilities to participate together in sports and other engagement activities. - Academic and non-academic activities are often connected, and the relevancy of their connectedness is highlighted. - Various school and community programs (e.g., Young Athletes, Unified Sports, Partners Clubs, Honor Society, Student Council) are coordinated for consistency in developing each student's potential. - School leaders can articulate and point to programs that build inclusiveness in their school or district. - School leaders create an inclusive culture, showcasing the work and achievements of all, creating unified programs, and eliminating boundaries between students. - Student clubs and activities consistently work toward being inclusive and welcoming for all students.